 The Family Law Organizer (FLO for short) was the first community of practice to be housed on Lawbster, and it’s the platform’s pilot community.
 FLO was formed by a grassroots committee of BC family law professionals.
 CLBC stepped forward to assist FLO’s founders by creating Lawbster in 2017.
-By the end of 2019 FLO had over 350 members, all BC family law professionals.
+FLO has over 400 members, all BC family law professionals.”

 - FLO calendar - discover family law CPD courses and events, search for courses bytopic, and comment on or follow events.

 - FLO news stream - browse family law related news items in a single feed, contribute community news, and more.

 - FLO precedent library – sharing precedents, advice and case law is part of mentorship, and any member can upload, request, and search through a library of community precedents for practice with shared advice, precedents and difficult to find cases